DeepFeature: LLM-Empowered Context-aware Feature Generation for Wearable Biosignals: Design

-\textbf{(Source 2) Task Context-Guided Feature Generation.} For its second source, \workname~incorporates feature generation guided by task-specific contextual knowledge, including static task settings (e.g., data collection protocols, sensor modalities) and a dynamic expert knowledge base (e.g., physiological characteristics of target groups, feature selection priors).
-The static task settings are provided manually during initialization and remain fixed.
-The expert knowledge base is built by leveraging three online libraries, namely arXiv~\cite{arxiv}, ACM Digital Library~\cite{acm}, and PubMed~\cite{pubmed}. \workname first summarizes task-relevant keywords to retrieve massive research literature.
+\textbf{(Source 2) Task Context-Guided Feature Generation.} For its second source, \workname~incorporates feature generation guided by task-specific contextual knowledge, including task settings (e.g., data collection protocols, sensor modalities) and retrieved expert knowledge (e.g., physiological characteristics of target groups, feature selection priors).
+The task settings are provided manually during initialization and remain fixed.
+The expert knowledge base is built by leveraging three online libraries, namely arXiv~\cite{arxiv}, ACM Digital Library~\cite{acm}, and PubMed~\cite{pubmed}. \workname builds a separate local expert knowledge base for each downstream task, because different tasks involve different sensor modalities, target labels, and physiological contexts. \workname first summarizes task-relevant keywords to retrieve massive research literature.
 The retrieved documents are split into smaller text chunks, processed into text embeddings, and stored locally.
 At runtime, \workname queries LLMs to generate a set of task-related keywords, which are then converted into a text embedding to search the knowledge base for the most relevant text chunks.
-These chunks, alongside the task settings, are then integrated into the prompts for feature-generation LLM.
-The newly generated features, formatted in JSON, are used to update the local expert knowledge base.
+These chunks, alongside the task settings, are then integrated into the prompts for feature-generation.

+\textbf{(Source 3) Operator-based Feature Combination.} We notice that the features generated from the first two sources usually rely on a single biosignal modality, lacking the interaction between different modalities.
+To address this issue, we incorporate the third source involving mathematical operators between different features.

+Some studies~\cite{qian2023limitations, deng2024language} reveal that LLMs are generally better at semantic understanding and textual reasoning, but less reliable for systematic numerical exploration and enumeration.
+Therefore, rather than relying on LLMs for this source as prior works do~\cite{hollmann2024large}, we adopt a non-LLM-based method that systematically enumerates combinations of existing features using the prescribed operators, decoupling feature combination from semantic reasoning.

+In this work, we use four arithmetic operators in source 3: division ``$/$'', multiplication ``$\times$'', subtraction ``$-$'', and addition ``$+$'', which is empirically validated by existing works~\cite{hollmann2024large, gong2025evolutionary}. \workname incorporates unary operators (e.g., $\sqrt{}$, $\sin$, $\cos$) appeared in these works through the feature functions provided by source 1 and source 2.
+Furthermore, \workname can also introduce more complex operators by referring expert knowledge in source 2.